 Under circumstances where a sleeper runs hot, cooling performance steps ahead of every other factor.
 Here, Haven’s ThermoBalance design provided the most noticeable relief.
 Furlong stays acceptable for many people, yet Marcus’s logs show his warmest nights on that model.
 Fernvale and Crestview rely on basic airflow rather than advanced cooling foams, which yields neutral rather than cold surfaces.

 Heavier couples who need support around the perimeter should look closely at Crestview Firm and Haven Plush Box Top.
-Crestview’s border rod and firmer feel handle sitting, kneeling, and edge sleeping with minimal dip.
+Crestview’s reinforced edge and firmer feel handle sitting, kneeling, and edge sleeping with minimal dip.
 Haven adds more contour and softer comfort, yet still keeps a strong edge for Jenna and Ethan during their shared tests.
 Fernvale and Furlong work for many users, yet they compress more under very high combined weights.

 Value-focused shoppers gain the most from Fernvale Euro Top and Furlong Euro Top.
 Fernvale suits guest rooms, lighter sleepers, and people who want traditional spring bounce.
 Furlong suits everyday use for average-weight sleepers who want more softness.
 From my view, Haven justifies its higher price band through cooling and cushioning.
 Crestview justifies its cost for people chasing firm alignment that rarely appears in cheaper beds.